dlstreamer/pipeline-server/docs/creating_extensions.md

 # Extensions

-Extensions are a simple way to add functionality to a Intel(R) DL Streamer pipeline using its [python bindings](https://github.com/openvinotoolkit/dlstreamer_gst/wiki/Python) and [GVAPython element](https://github.com/openvinotoolkit/dlstreamer_gst/wiki/gvapython).
+Extensions are a simple way to add functionality to a Intel(R) Deep Learning Streamer (Intel(R) DL Streamer) Pipeline Server pipeline using its [python bindings](https://github.com/openvinotoolkit/dlstreamer_gst/wiki/Python) and [GVAPython element](https://github.com/openvinotoolkit/dlstreamer_gst/wiki/gvapython).
 By extending pipelines using `gvapython` a developer can access frames and analyze and/or update metadata such as detected objects or JSON messages.
 The Intel(R) DL Streamer [gvapython samples](https://github.com/openvinotoolkit/dlstreamer_gst/blob/master/samples/gst_launch/gvapython/face_detection_and_classification/README.md) provide more examples of the full breadth of capabilities.

 An extension is a GVA Python script that is called during pipeline execution.
-The script is given a frame and any VA Serving parameters defined by the pipeline request.
+The script is given a frame and any Pipeline Server parameters defined by the pipeline request.
 The extension must be added after the last element that generates data it requires.
 Below are some examples that cover how extensions can be used to process inference results.
-> Note: Make sure to either build VA Serving container with `docker/build.sh` after editing extension code and/or pipeline per [Build script reference](build_script_reference.md) or use --dev mode during run as outlined in [Running Intel(R) DL Streamer Pipeline Server](running_video_analytics_serving.md#developer-mode)
+> Note: Make sure to either build the Pipeline Server container with `docker/build.sh` after editing extension code and/or pipeline per [Build script reference](build_script_reference.md) or use --dev mode during run as outlined in [Running Intel(R) DL Streamer Pipeline Server](running_video_analytics_serving.md#developer-mode)

 ## Example: Processing Inference Results